soumyajitxedu/MRFRONT26/README.md

 <h2 align="left">Hi 👋!
-My name is Soumyajit das and I'm a Developer, from Nutan Malancha</h2>
+My name is Soumyajit das and I'm a Developer, from india</h2>

 ###